clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

     Wrote: /tmp/rpkg/prunerepo-2-_w0wu16l/prunerepo.spec
     Wrote: /tmp/rpkg/prunerepo-2-_w0wu16l/prunerepo-1.13-1.fc27.src.rpm

 Pretty cool, right?
-You basically can start your own linux distribution from this very basic initial setup.
+You can basically start your own linux distribution from this very basic initial setup.

 Needless to say, so far we have show-cased work with traditional packed sources only (spec + patches + tarballs) and this is how Fedora, CentOS, RHEL, Mageia and other distros work.

-But what is quite special about this setup (DistGit+rpkg) is that you can have unpacked sources repos (spec + raw source files) as well and that's thanks to support for this in the rpkg utility.
+What is quite special about this setup (DistGit+rpkg) is that you can have unpacked sources repos (spec + raw source files) as well and that's thanks to support for this in the rpkg utility.

 Let's take https://pagure.io/rpkg-util project itself, which is raw sources with spec, and port it to our setup here.